Shane-Smith1206/MoonLitDreamer_LandingPage/README.md

 # MoonLitDreamer_LandingPage

-Landing page mostly going to be used to drive traffic to clients Etsy and Social Media pages.
+Client has requested a Landing Page for their Instrgram Bio that will be used to point towards their Etsy store and their Social Media pages.

+Looking to use an API to pull in the users reviews in a carosel at the bottom of the page below the links.